 National Museum of Ireland - Natural History

 The ground floor of the Natural History Museum, also affectionately called "the Dead Zoo" has a comprehensive display of Irish wildlife, from the skeleton of the extinct giant Irish deer to the rabbits introduced by the Normans.
-The other floors are devoted to international fauna, jumping between continents with reckless abandon.
-You will see elephants, a rare Tasmanian Tiger and a polar bear shot by Irish explorer Leopold McClintock (with the fatal entry wound still clearly visible).
+The other floors are devoted to international fauna, jumping between continents rather than sticking to native Irish wildlife.
+You will see elephants, a rare Tasmanian Tiger and a polar bear shot by Irish explorer Leopold McClintock.

-Most of the mammals and birds are preserved through taxidermy.
-Victorian style.
-Which makes for some truly grotesque creatures due to the simple process followed.
+Most of the mammals and birds are preserved through taxidermy in the Victorian style.
+This makes for some truly creepy looking creatures due to the simple process followed.
 A sizeable number of exhibits bear little more than a passing resemblance to the living animal.
-Add the fact that time, sunlight and insects have taken their toll on several specimens and you will understand why this museum is not one of the top ten attractions of Dublin.
+Add the fact that time, sunlight and insects have taken their toll on several specimens.
 The fish and other animals preserved in alcohol lend the museum a certain sideshow feeling with their ghostly pallor.

 Address: Merrion Street, Dublin 2